rubberduck203/cryptopals-challenges/README.md

 - [x] Extract `hex` module into it's own file
 - [ ] Extract frequency analysis data into file and code gen at build time

+## Frequency Analysis Data

+The dataset I use to perform frequency analysis, [data/english_frequencies.csv](data/english_frequencies.csv) was taken from  http://www.fitaly.com/board/domper3/posts/136.html

+See [build.rs](build.rs) for how this dataset is used via code generation.

 ## Notes

 ### Set 1/Challenge 3